Requiem for a Dream

 Being the granddaughter of an ex-army captain, I grew up idolizing my grandfather and his army uniform.
 I always eulogize his virtues and detail his public services at great length.
 Since childhood, he used to tell me stories of war and the heroes that put their life on the line, just to deliver the call of duty and liberate the weak.
 Those stories prompted me to hold those men in high regards, and as a child, it was my utmost desire to join ranks with these godly men some day and feel the frenzy, for real.
 I always envisaged being an Airforce pilot.
 Just the impression of flying the most advanced aircrafts in the world to defend my country, gliding at the speed of sound, while pushing each aircraft’s limits with complete control.
 Now, that was something I wanted to do when I was a child.

-I used to engage in sports, unlike my elder sister, so my family was almost certain that I will be able to get through.
+I used to engage in sports, so my family was almost certain that I will be able to get through.

 At times, my grandmother used to say that they won't seek me to get married.
 Once I grew up, they will help me get into air force.
 I'll carry short hair, suit in the air force uniform, and deploy around the world to wherever they’ll need fighters, trainers, bombers, advisers and more, just like my Grandfather.